joshbeckman/notes/books/index.md

 ## Antilibrary

+I keep this [anitlibrary](/notes/660552124) to allow my interest to project forward.

 - _You Deserve a Tech Union_ by Ethan Marcotte
 - _Dust_ by Jay Owens
 - _The Left Hand of Darkness_ by Ursula K. Le Guin